iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ### B. Dimensionality Reduction

 - A technique used to reduce the number of `features` or `variables` in a dataset while retaining the most important information.
+- Simplifying the complexity of the dataset by reducing the number of dimensions (variables) without losing information.
 - The aim is to find the **important features | variables** that the model can use for better prediction.
 - Reducing **irrelevant features** that have no relation with the target feature.
 - Some features bring `Multicollinearity`
 - **Feature Elimination** | **Feature Selection** or **Feature Extraction**
 - Save storage and time by improving the performance of the model.
 - Due to less number of features it can be visualized in `2D` and `3D`.
-- Project data into lower dimensions while preserving as much useful variability ( 19/20 ) as possible.
+- Project data into lower dimensions while preserving as much useful variability (19/20) as possible.
 - e.g. If we observe a `Scatter Plot` in multi-dimension it will be complicated for understanding.
 - Consider only 1D then it is just a line and a few points in which some are close to the line and some are a bit far away from the line.
 - Combine features or remove features to reduce dimensions.
+- Dimensionality Reduction helps to prevent the models from overfitting (Due to too many features)
+- It helps to visualize high-dimensional data in 2 or 3 dimensions.
+- Simplifies the model, improves accuracy, fast training, easy visualization, and helps to identify patterns easily.
+- Scale and normalize data before applying dimensionality reduction techniques.
+- Use visualizations to assess how well the reduced dimensions represent the data.

 ### Techniques of Dimensionality Reduction